RadarTech/lightning-prometheus-exporter/README.md

 $ make
 ```

-Note: the binary is built for the OS/arch of your machine.
-To build binaries for other platforms, see the [Makefile](Makefile).

-The binary is built with the name `lightning-prometheus-exporter`.
+The binary is built with the name `exporter`.

 ## Credits